 Posted on Jan 02, 2017

-If you someone you know decide to look into it, we have critical information on safety, disassembly and door switches at our site, and our link is at our listing here on FixYa: http://tinyurl.com/yzjozk
+We have *critical* safety, disassembly, and troubleshooting info at our site, and our link is at our listing here on FixYa: http://tinyurl.com/yzjozk

 We're happy to help and we appreciate your thoughtful rating of our answer.

 William E. Miller, AS-EET

 Fuses usually blow for a reason, there is or was a short.
 I have a tip which may solved your problem at http://www.fixya.com/support/r4265491-replace_bad_magnetron It explains how to check all the components.
 If only your display is working you know the transformer is ok but your problem addresses a problem that you do not see very often.
 You may have a bad control panel and that is why the replacement fuse did not blow.
 Whatever was shorted is now open.
 If you follow my instructions in the tip and find no problems I would replace the control panel. http://www.repairclinic.com can supply the parts.
 Let me know if you need more help.

 Thanks for using FixYa and for the generous rating.

 Posted on Mar 07, 2010